 Michelle made simple banners to represent each of the houses.
 The banners hang in the school room all year long and on feast days they are moved to the dining “hall” where they adorn the walls.
 The house symbols were drawn on in pencil first, then traced over in permanent marker.
 Then the banners were trimmed with a metallic ribbon.

-Prepare a prize.
-At Hogwarts kids earn points for doing well at school and in life.
+At Hogwarts kids earn house points for doing well at school and in life.
 They lose points for bad behavior.
 At the end of term the house cup is awarded to the house with the most points.
 If you have two or more houses you can use the same system.
 Keep track of house points with jars and beans or marbles.
 If you have only one house, keep track and when the jar gets to a certain pre-determined level, have a prize prepared.

 Here are the subjects that have been taught in our Homeschool of Magic with their traditional subject translations: